jscraftcamp/jscc23-sessions/how-not-to-be-a-terrible-manager/README.md

 ## Lead by example

-Your team members *will* emulate do.
+Your team members *will* emulate what you do.
 Don't act in ways you don't want your team to copy.

 ---